Close

 The story of Gaspari & PALL:

-In 1968, Anthony Gaspari receives a patent for his stencil press design, and partners with PALL (Canada) Limited, a subsidiary of PALL Corporation, to produce and market the presses, along with plastic cutting dies through their Stencil Cutting Machine Division.
-The same year, SKS Limited also applies for patents for stencil presses and cutting dies, and a race begins to market the new technology to the industry.
+In 1968, Anthony Gaspari received a patent for his stencil press design, and partnered with PALL (Canada) Limited, a subsidiary of PALL Corporation, to produce and market the presses, along with plastic cutting dies through their Stencil Cutting Machine Division.
+The same year, SKS Limited also applied for patents for stencil presses and cutting dies, and a race began to market the new technology to the industry.
 Gaspari creates the first set of design elements for PALL, which are quickly put into marketing packets and sent out to various monument dealers.
-Before the year’s end, PALL would produce a portfolio binder including printed designs, alphabets, and information about the new cutting die process; also adding more design elements and design layouts by well known memorial artists C. Conrad Kenerson and Elmo Peduzzi.
+Before the year’s end, PALL would produce a portfolio binder including printed designs, alphabets, and information about the new cutting die process; also adding more design elements and design layouts by well-known memorial artists C. Conrad Kenerson and Elmo Peduzzi.

-Only a few years pass before a rift began to develop between Gaspari and PALL, and by the early 1970s, Anthony Gaspari begins creating new sets of alphabet and design master templates for his son John Gaspari, who would go on to create the Allied Industrial Sales Corporation.
-Before long, the PALL line of stencil cutting dies is sold to its competitor, SKS Ltd. The SKS company continues producing the PALL dies for a short time before they are acquired by the 3M company in 1975.
-It is believed to be at this point that the PALL alphabets are discontinued, though 3M continued to produce the PC (PALL Canada) line of design elements.
-Later, many of the PALL style alphabets were once again produced by PMD International under their Cutrite Systems line of stencil press equipment.
+Only a few years passed before a rift began to develop between Gaspari and PALL, and by the early 1970s, Anthony Gaspari began creating new sets of alphabet and design master templates for his son John Gaspari, who would go on to create the Allied Industrial Sales Corporation.
+In 1973 the PALL line of stencil-cutting dies was sold to its competitor, SKS Ltd. The SKS company continued producing the PALL dies for only a short time before bieng acquired by the 3M company in 1975.
+It is believed to be at this point that the PALL alphabets were discontinued (likely due to the confusion of having entirely different alphabets with the same name), though 3M continued to produce the PC (PALL Canada) line of designs and design elements.
+Later, many of the PALL alphabets were revived and again produced by PMD International under their Cutrite Systems line of stencil press equipment.

 List of PALL Alphabets: